tobozo/WUD-Ducky/ReadMe.md

 # ESP32-S2 WUD-Ducky

+WUD-Ducky is to [WUD](https://wiki.aprbrother.com/en/wud.html#wud) what [WHID-Injector](https://github.com/whid-injector/WHID) is to [Cactus-WHID](https://blog.aprbrother.com/product/cactus-whid): a rubber ducky script parser, with mouse and pendrive support.

+**This is project requires basic troubleshooting skills and a good understanding of the Arduino IDE.**

-This project is an attempt to add USB HID to the default example provided with @AprilBrother's [WUD](https://wiki.aprbrother.com/en/wud.html) (*), however it also supports any ESP32-S2 equipped with a SD Card.
+WUD-Ducky is an attempt to add USB HID to the default example provided with @AprilBrother's [WUD](https://wiki.aprbrother.com/en/wud.html) (*), however it also supports any ESP32-S2 equipped with a SD Card.

 The default [platformio POC](https://github.com/volca/wireless_usb_disk) coming with the WUD has been extended to support HID Composite (Keyboard+Mouse) and implements a payload parser.